Moon and Earth

-Off-world Robotic Autonomy
+Robotic Autonomy

-and act on their own.
+Robots that think and act on their own.

 scroll

 Space missions are becoming too numerous, too distant, and too complex for every decision to pass through ground control.
-We are building the software layer that lets robots continue the mission on their own.

 01 · The challenge